Bookmark

 Ingredients

-- Vanilla extract: deepens natural sweetness, real pure vanilla extract is ideal
+- Vanilla extract: enhances overall flavor so pure extract is preferred

 Instructions